Saptanshu05-07/AI-ML/SETUP_INSTRUCTIONS.md

-# 🎯 ALL PROBLEMS FIXED - Complete Summary
+# 🎯 ALL PROBLEMS FIXED - Complete Summary.

 ## ✅ All 15 Issues Resolved